 Just hours after Gov. Terry Branstad signed the new law and immediately enacted the law, the Iowa Supreme Court issued a temporary injunction to protect Iowa women’s access to safe, legal abortion.
 The injunction will stop enforcement of Governor Branstad’s unconstitutional efforts to force a 72-hour forced delay and an additional, medically unnecessary clinic appointment for Iowa women seeking an abortion until the Court has a chance to review the arguments presented by the state and by lawyers representing Planned Parenthood of the Heartland.

-"This emergency stop gap to protect the status quo of the parties.
+"This emergency stop gap protects the status quo of the parties.
 The state will have an opportunity to reply on Monday, sometime shortly after which the Court will determine whether to keep the short-term injunction in place throughout PPHeartland's appeal.

 ACLU of Iowa and Planned Parenthood attorneys worked late into the night Thursday, and filed an appeal of District Court Judge Jeffrey Farrell’s denial yesterday of a temporary injunction.
 Planned Parenthood Federation of America and the ACLU of Iowa filed the lawsuit on behalf of Planned Parenthood of the Heartland on Wednesday, May 3.